 The beach in Agadir city is clean, with showers (outside) and guards.
 Many hotels have their own secured zones.
 However, the beach often crowded, so if you prefer a more authentic experience, try to get to the beaches outside Agadir city (my favourite ones are in the nearby Taghazout village).

-Agadir’s Marina is the most modern part between the beach and the commercial port.
-This small harbour has holiday apartments, cafes, restaurants and boat trips for groups; as well there are also well-known clothes shops and brands.
+Agadir’s Marina is the most modern between the beach and the commercial port.
+This small harbour has holiday apartments, cafes, restaurants and group boat trips, and well-known clothes shops and brands.
 Marina is a trendy place for a walk and reminds me so much of Europe.

 A few min walk from the beach, you will find a little walk-through zoo called Vallee des Oiseaux (‘Bird Valley’).
 The zoo as well as wallabies, monkeys, turtles, deer, goats, etc. Some conditions of animals are doubtful, but it is the right place for kids to explore nature.